bit-berger/snowflake-installer/README.md

 What the script does:
 - Build the standalone snowflake proxy from source
 - Create a systemd service unit
-- Automaticly update the proxy via systemd and a script (currently not working)
+- Automaticly update the proxy vith systemd timer and a script
+- For better privacy, the proxy uses the STUN server from adminforge.de instead of Google and BlackBerry.

 ## Requirements
-- Debian based Linux server with root access
+- Debian based Linux with root access

 ## How to use
 Become sudo user